- Competitive Analysis

 “Even just the phone number by itself can be a citation.”

 While links are great for improving your rankings, citations are helpful for getting listed in local search results.
 While there are many ranking factors that appear to contribute to local search, experts agree that citations matter more than links.
 Just like with links, the quality of the citations matters, as well as the quantity.
-(Read more about where to get citations for local SEO.)
+(Read more about where to get citations for local SEO and whether Yext PowerListings are worth the investment.)

 One of the most popular types of citations used across the Web is called an NAP citation—which stands for name, address, and phone number.
 That’s why directories are a good place to start when you’re building citations.